 From 2010 to 2013 he was CEO, Bunge North America.
-Since joining Bunge in 2000, he has held a variety of agribusiness leadership roles in the US and Europe.
-Before joining us, he worked for more than 15 years at Continental Grain and Cargill.
+Upon joining Bunge in 2000, he held a variety of agribusiness leadership roles in the US and Europe.
+Previously, he worked for more than 15 years at Continental Grain and Cargill.
 He is a member of Rabobank International’s North American Agribusiness Advisory Board and has a BA in economics from Connecticut College.

-He had previously served as vice-president and general manager of the operating company’s milling and biofuels business units and as vice-president and chief administrative officer of its grain and milling business units.
+He previously served as Vice President and General Manager of the operating company’s milling and biofuels business units and as Vice President and Chief Administrative Officer of its grain and milling business units.
 He also held positions in strategic planning and auditing.
 Before joining Bunge he worked for KPMG Peat Marwick.
 He has a BS in accounting from Western Illinois University.

 He was Chief Executive Officer, President and a Director of First Nickel Inc. from 2011-2015.
 Prior to that, he was Chief Financial Officer for Kinross Gold Corporation, a global mining company, and served as Chief Financial Officer for several energy companies including Texas Genco, Direct Energy and Sithe Energies, Inc. Previously, he spent 14 years in banking with Credit Suisse, where his focus was on the electric power, natural resources and infrastructure sectors, and where he built and headed the firm’s London-based project finance business covering Europe, Africa and the Middle East.
 He started his career as an auditor at a KPMG predecessor firm in 1983.
 He is a Certified Public Accountant and holds a BA in Accounting from Indiana University and an MBA in Finance from New York University.